87thstdev/pgvctrl/readme.rst

 * If this command does not remove the folder from database, you must remove it and its contents yourself.
 This is a safety measure.
 * Any repository folders left behind will be displayed as UNREGISTERED when the -rl option is used.

-Manage schemas and tables in Snapshots and Fast Forwards
+Manage schemas and tables in Schema Snapshots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Manage schemas (–schema, –exclude-schema, –rm-schema, –rmexclude-schema):
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Allows the user to say what schemas structures to include/exclude
-   when snapshots and Fast Forwards are created.
+   when Schema Snapshots are created.
 #.
 The ‘rm’ arguments allow the user to remove schemas from the included
    and excluded lists.